 Bed and Breakfast Accommodation

 DuringUniversity vacationsit is possible to book bed and breakfast accommodation in Durham Castle.
-A wide variety of comfortable bedrooms are available, ranging from standard rooms with shared facilities to magnificentstate rooms, which are available throughout the year.
+A wide variety of comfortable bedrooms are available, ranging from standard rooms with shared facilities to magnificentstate rooms, which are also available within the University vacation.

-Durham Castle offers the unique opportunity to stay in part of a UNESCO World Heritage Site.
+Staying at Durham Castle is an unparalleled experience and, whilst unlike a hotel there are not some modern conveniences like TVs in your room or lifts in the buildings, it offers the unique opportunity to stay in part of a UNESCO World Heritage Site.
 It is the perfect base from which to explore Durham.
 Have your breakfast in the medieval Great Hall and then head out to explore the historic city.
 Breakfast is served from 8am to 10am Monday to Friday, and from 8am to 10.30am Saturday and Sunday.
 Guide and assistance dogs are welcome to stay, maximum one dog per room.
 However, the venue holds a policy that no other dogs can stay overnight.

 Please note that as Durham Castle is located on a World Heritage Site, parking is not permitted.
 You can however drive up and drop off/collect your belongings and then move your car elsewhere, please do give your registration number to Reception however to prevent a parking charge.
 You can find details on parking in the city on the following linkDurham City car parks - Durham County Council.